 Imagine if all National Football League teams were renamed to reflect the city in which they play their home games.
-Sunday’s game between the New England Patriots and Buffalo Bills would have a very different ring to it when recast as the Orchard Park Bills vs the Foxborough Patriots.
+The New England Patriots rivalry with the Buffalo Bills would have a very different ring to it when recast as the Orchard Park Bills vs the Foxborough Patriots.

 What follows is an exercise in truth in advertising, in which we rename all NFL teams to reflect their actual home city…